 Santa Caterina dei Funari

-(St Catherine's of the Ropemakers) is a 16th century confraternity and former convent church located in the rione Sant'Angelo.
+is a 16th century confraternity and former convent church located in the rione Sant'Angelo.
 The dedication is to St Catherine of Alexandria, martyr of the fourth century, decapitated after resisting to starvation and the crushing with a toothed wheel.
-The name refers to the trade that was in this area during the Middle Ages.
+The modern name Funari literally means "ropemakers", but it might be the name belonged to a landowning family instead.

 For reference, a plan of the church is available here